Indian Relocation Act of 1956: Background

 Through the first half of the 20th century, the majority of the American population had become increasingly urbanized, as cities were the places with jobs and related amenities.
-But in 1950, only 6% of Native Americans lived in urban areas.
+But in 1950, only 6% of American Indians lived in urban areas.

-The plan of assimilation that was followed assumed that mainstreaming of Native Americans would be easier in metropolitan areas and there would be more work opportunities for them there.
+The plan of Cultural assimilation that was followed assumed that mainstreaming of American Indians would be easier in metropolitan areas and there would be more work opportunities for them there.
 Quotas were implemented for processing relocatees.
-By 1954 approximately 6200 Native Americans had been relocated to cities.
+By 1954 approximately 6200 American Indians had been relocated to major U.S. cities.

 Settler colonialism

-Critics have characterized the Indian Relocation Act as one legislative event in a long series of violence and legislation to get rid of and assimilate Native Americans, called settler colonialism.
-According to this line of argument, the Indian Relocation Act goes along with the Indian termination policy and land theft in which settler colonialism is intricately tied to.
+The Indian Relocation Act has been characterized as one legislative event in a long series of violence and legislation to get rid of and assimilate American Indians, through a thing called settler colonialism.
+According to this line of argument, the Indian Relocation Act goes along with the Indian termination policy and land grab in which settler colonialism is intricately tied to.

-To succeed in occupation of land by settlers, it is argued settler colonialism is predicated on the theft of land of original inhabitants, which in the United States are Native Americans.
-While the beginning of US settler colonialism witnessed physical violence against Native Americans, it is proposed later efforts to steal land were based on legislation.
+To succeed in occupation of land by the American settlers, it is argued settler colonialism is predicated on the seizure of land of original inhabitants, which in the United States are American Indians.
+While the beginning of US settler colonialism witnessed physical violence against American Indians, it is proposed later efforts to conquer land were based on legislation.
 The Dawes Severalty Act of 1887 broke up communally owned reservation land into smaller, individually owned lots for each tribal member and remaining tribal land not given to tribal members were sold to settlers.
-This effort was to promote individualistic values on Native American people.
+This effort was to promote individualistic values on American Indian people.
 As a continuation of the Dawes Act the Indian termination policy further emphasized individual ownership of land and sold more of reservation land to settlers.
 Over the next decade the government terminated 109 tribes and removed 2.5 million acres of trust land.
 Related to the Indian Relocation Act, those who moved to cities forfeited their designated allotment, lessening the amount of land for reservations and making it further vulnerable to encroaching settler colonialism.
-This theft of land from the Dawes Act, the termination policy, and the subsequent relocation program allowed for more encroaching settler colonialism and opened more opportunities for development and resource extraction.
+This seizure of land from the Dawes Act, the termination policy, and the subsequent relocation program allowed for more encroaching settler colonialism and opened more opportunities for development and resource extraction.